ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 ---
 ## Function - Exchange Online: Delete Messages From Query Results
-Exchange Online: Delete Messages From Query Results function requires the following Microsoft Graph API Application permission:
+Exchange Online: Delete Messages From Query Results function requires the following Microsoft Graph API Application permissions:

-<b>Mail.ReadWrite</b>
+* <b>Mail.ReadWrite</b>
-<b>User.Read.All</b> (if querying the whole tenant)
+* <b>User.Read.All</b> (if querying the whole tenant)

 This Exchange Online function deletes a list of messages returned from the Query Message function.
 The input to the function is a string containing the JSON results from the Query Messages function.